astronomer/docs/learn/use-case_snowpark_customer_analytics.md

 :::note

-Database and Schema names should be CAPITALIZED due to a bug in Snowpark ML.
+Capitalize `database` and `schema` names due to a bug in Snowpark ML.

 :::